 | Engineering | “Intro to code copilots and limitations” | “Secure use of AI for code review and refactoring” |

-Across all roles, two themes must sit at the center: GDPR and responsible use.
-Employees should know what personal data they must never paste into public tools, which internal systems are approved, and how AI decisions are always subject to human review (TechRadar).
+Across all roles, two themes must sit at the center: data protection and responsible use.
+Employees should know what personal data must never go into public tools, which internal systems are approved, and why humans stay accountable for decisions.
+For reference, keep your internal rules aligned with the GDPR (Regulation (EU) 2016/679) and your company’s policies.

 Once these learning goals are defined, you can think about the mix of formats that will deliver them without burning everyone out.